 In the Add new Built-in Probe and Add new Custom Probe windows, you will find the following fields:

-- Probe: This option is only available for Built-in Probes according to the plugin you are adding, you will find a list of predefined probes in each plugin type, for more information visit plugin types page.
+- Probe: This option is only available for Built-in Probes according to the plugin you are adding, you will find a list of predefined probes in each plugin type, for more information visit the plugin types page.

 - Description: The description gives you a better idea of what the Notification is for, you can find here some clues to solve it.
-In Built-in Probes this field has already some information.
+In Built-in Probes, this field has already some information.

 SELECT name FROM $.Animals.Dogs WHERE @.Breed = " Rottweiler " ASSERT @.Age > 2=> Returns ....................

-For more information about SREQL visit the SREQL language page.
+For more information about SREQL visit the SREQL language page

 - Category: In this section you find two subsections.
-A field where you can add a help link with some relevant information for the probe and the Weighting Probes subsection, for more information see below the Weighting Probes information.
+A field where you can add a help link with some relevant information for the probe and the Weighting Probes subsection, for more information visit below the Weighting Probes information.

 Probes are weighted from 0 to 1 across three categories (Security, Cost, and Delivery) and three sub-categories (Architecture, Maintenance, and Support) based on how critical the information is.
 For example, a probe for a severe security vulnerability will have a higher rating (closer to 1) than a probe for servers that aren’t following proper naming conventions/policies.

 Security: Probes that relate to the overall security of the system like public network exposure, secure system configuration, patching, passwords, IAM, etc.

 - Architecture: Relates to the security posture of the overall design and setup of the environment.